How to Change Your DNS Settings to Increase Speed

-While there is no silver bullet to improve internet speeds, we can make numerous smaller tweaks and improvements.
-These improvements work together to increase our overall internet speed—and the DNS servers play a important role.
-Changing your DNS server isn’t a one-trick pony either.
-Alternative DNS servers can even offer greater security and privacy than your default options.
+While there is no silver bullet to improve internet speeds, you can make numerous smaller tweaks and improvements.
+These improvements work together to increase your overall internet speed.
+The DNS server you choose will play an essential role in this process.

 If you’ve been experiencing issues with your DNS server, you may want to try these steps to troubleshoot an unavailable DNS server .